kaylajlu/kaylajlu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-My name is Kayla, and I’m a computer science student at Carnegie Mellon University.
-I’m passionate about applying computer science to make a positive impact across diverse fields.
+I’m Kayla, a computer science student at Carnegie Mellon University, passionate about applying technology to create positive, real-world impact.

-Through a broad range of coursework, I have developed an appreciation for the intersection of theory and practical application.
-I am especially interested in machine learning and human-computer interaction, but I am always excited to learn more.

-I also have experience in full-stack development, robotics, training large-language models, and more.
-I am always eager to explore new usages of computer science.

-I am happy to connect and chat about work opportunitites, collaboration, and projects, so feel free to reach out!
+I have a particular interest in human-computer interaction and leveraging AI to further enhance existing technologies.
+I’m always happy to connect and chat about opportunities, collaborations, or projects, so feel free to reach out!